brunosxs/home-automation-research/HomeAutomation.md

 ## Software:
 - [Zigbee2MQTT](https://www.zigbee2mqtt.io/guide/getting-started/): This is freaking buggy, couldn´t make it work properly on the pi having an error related to timeout of the zigbee dongle, this does not happen on homeassistant so I am going to try to move everything to that
 - HomeAssistant: Better option, can handle anything.
-I just wnat to separate zigbee from the rest of the things simply because of power consumption.
-Check if I can work something like master/slave relationship on homeassistant.
+If the device has a zigbee dongle you can setup zigbee devices pretty easily.
+Has a very good android app.
+Can tackle so much more, from home automation to power metric consumption, to DVR functionality.